Explains how to push code changes between environments in the Optimizely Digital Experience Platform (DXP).

 Optimizely's deployment automation engine performs the following steps when deploying.

-This step creates a deployment package of the code in the source environment.
+Package code from the source environment – Creates a deployment package of the code in the source environment.

 - Files with the .log extension are not included.